ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

 2.2- Configure the aux port
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Note:** If you are using the `3DM-RTK <https://www.microstrain.com/inertial-sensors/3dm-rtk>`_ or do not want RTK level precision, your connection parameters are fully configured, and you should skip this step.
-If you want to use the ntrip_client for corrections, you will also need to configure the aux port.
+**Note:** If you are using the `3DM-RTK <https://www.microstrain.com/inertial-sensors/3dm-rtk>`_ or do not want RTK level precision, then your connection parameters are fully configured and you should skip this step.
+If you want to use the ``ntrip_client`` for corrections, you will also need to configure the aux port.

-Again, if using USB, this is as simple as adding the following key
+Again, if using USB, this is as simple as adding the following key:

 .. code-block:: yaml

   aux_port: /dev/microstrain_aux  # Assuming you only have one GQ7 plugged in, this should point to the GQ7 aux port, if you have multiple GQ7s, change this to /dev/microstrain_aux_<serial_number>

-And if you are using serial, you will need to know the serial port of the aux port, and then configure it like so
+If you are using serial, you will need to know the serial port of the aux port, and then configure it like so:

 .. code-block:: yaml

   aux_port: /dev/ttyS1  # Change this to the serial port your aux port is connected on
   aux_baudrate: 115200  # The baudrate required for the aux port is much lower.
 115200 should be more than enough, and this could be reduced even more if need be

-Once you have configured the aux port, you will need to enable the NTRIP interface in order to communicate with the ntrip_client
+Once you have configured the aux port, you will need to enable the NTRIP interface in order to communicate with the ``ntrip_client``:

 .. code-block:: yaml